 Trusted Reviews is supported by its audience.
 If you purchase through links on our site, we may earn a commission.
 Learn more.

-Best Cheap Phones 2024: Six fantastically affordable handsets
+Best Cheap Phones 2025: Our favourite affordable handsets

 Discover the Trusted Reviews pick of the top affordable handsets, and find out why there’s no need to spend more than you need, to get a good mobile phone

-Nowadays, if you know where to look, you can get greatly improved photography, robust construction quality, wireless charging, and highly reliable performance on phones at this price.
-Of course, there are still plenty of devices that may let you down with sub-par battery life and bloated software, but none of those have made it to our prestigious list.
+Nowadays you don’t have to break the bank to get a phone with a 120Hz refresh rate, fast charging and pixel-packed screens – all features that were previously exclusive to flagship-level phones.
+Of course, there are still plenty of devices that could let you down with sub-par battery life and bloated software, but none of those have made it to our prestigious list.

-The aim of this guide is to help you steer clear of the array of underwhelming phones that promise too much and deliver too little and show you the real gems that offer fantastic value for money.
-All of the below devices have been physically tested by one of our reviewers to reliably gauge their performance in key areas, including camera performance, build quality and battery life, so you know that you can count on our buying advice.
+All of the below devices have been tested by one of our reviewers for at least a week but often longer to reliably gauge their performance in key areas, including camera performance, build quality and battery life, so you know that you can count on our buying advice.

 We also have other best lists for those after something a little more specific.
-Our best camera phone round-up focuses on a device’s photographic and videography skills, while our best mid-range phone list focuses on slightly pricier devices.
+Our best camera phone round-up focuses on a device’s photographic and videography skills, while our best mid-range phone list focuses on slightly pricier devices between £400/$400 and £700/$700.

 Best cheap phones at a glance